Curve (magazine): History and profile

 Founded by Frances "Franco" Stevens in San Francisco in 1990.
 While working at A Different Light Bookstore she noticed that bookstores and newsstands had few lesbian publications to offer, so she decided to do something about it.
 Curve was first published as Deneuve magazine.
 To fund the publication, Stevens applied for numerous credit cards, then took the borrowed money to the race track, winning enough money to cover the first three issues.
 The lifestyle magazine reported on the lesbian scene, fashion, fiction, music and film, and rumors from the lesbian community.
 The first issue of Deneuve hit the newsstands with Katie Sanborn as managing editor and sold out in six days.

 Stevens caused controversy by "putting the word lesbian on the front cover because that meant every time somebody wanted to buy it, they were essentially coming out to anyone standing around them, anyone who saw it in their house."
 Over time, the magazine secured mainstream advertising deals, and famous faces like tennis player Martina Navratilova and singer Melissa Etheridge posed for the cover.

 The magazine was rebranded as Curve in 1996 after a trademark dispute with French actress Catherine Deneuve.
 DJ Page Hodel hosted the "Alive and Kicking" legal aid benefit to help the magazine overcome the financial impact of the lawsuit.

 Curve has been considered a perennial leader in reporting on a range of cultural issues, often writing about topics that were then picked up by mainstream media.
 Before the marriage equality movement picked up steam, Curve published an article about negotiating partner benefits in the workplace, in the December 1993 issue.
 Curve wrote about cybersex in 1995.
 In 2003, Curve was early in reporting on pregnancies within the queer community.
 Curve had a feature on gender queer fashion in Brooklyn, titled "Tomboys Rule Brooklyn" in the September 1996 issue.
 In 1999, Curve launched a website with online subscriptions, videos, books, and discussion boards.

 Diane Anderson-Minshall was editor-in-chief when the magazine was acquired in October 2010 by Australian media company, Avalon Media.
 Under the ownership of Avalon Media, Curve was headquartered in Sydney with Merryn Johns as editor-in-chief and reported its circulation at 52,237, and a 182,831 readership with a median household income of $85,372.
 Founded by Silke Bader, Avalon Media also published Lesbians on the Loose (LOTL) and Bound magazines in Australia.

 In 2021, Curve magazine was re-acquired by Founder Franco Stevens and donated to The Curve Foundation, with its mission to "empower lesbian, queer women, trans women, and non-binary people to share culture and stories, connect with each other, and raise visibility."

 Curve was featured on the Showtime television series The L Word when a fictional writer for the magazine interviews Jenny Schecter, one of the characters, was interviewed about her book.

+In 2026, Curve is celebrating 35 years under its current name, having rebranded from Deneuve in 1991.